 Jeremy is responsible for directing real estate development activities for Cornell, which includes strategic planning, oversight of acquisition, sale and leasing of all of Cornell’s real property assets.
 In his position he also oversees management, construction and financing of nonacademic real estate.
 He manages an annual $30 million portfolio of transactions, acquisitions, dispositions, real estate gifts, leases, licenses, easements and construction projects.

-Dr. Trautmann is married to Nancy Trautmann, Director of Education at the Cornell Lab of Ornithology.
-He has two children: Nina, an environmental scientist in Ithaca, NY and Eric, a graduate student in neuroscience at Stanford.
+Charlie is married to Nancy Trautmann, Director of Education at the Cornell Lab of Ornithology.
+He has two children: Nina, an environmental scientist at Cornell, and Eric, a doctoral student in neuroscience at Stanford.

 Frost Travis is the President of Travis Hyde Properties which owns and operates 19 buildings; 18 of which are in Ithaca: Gateway Center, Gateway Commons, Center Ithaca, the Clinton House, the Carey Building, Cayuga Professional Center, Cayuga Apartments, 407 College Avenue, Fall Haven, Lakeland, Lake Street Apartments, Ravenwood and the Eddygate as well as several other assets.
 Covering approximately 900,000 square feet, these properties are a mix of residential, office, storage, retail and industrial facilities.
 In addition to owning and operating these buildings, Frost places great emphasis on cutting energy consumption and emissions across the company’s property portfolio.

 After many years of growing up with and working at Ithaca Rentals & Renovations, in 2010 Frost took over the locally-owned, family company his father began over 33 years prior – which he renamed Travis Hyde Properties to reflect its new ownership.